 What Is Institutional Racism?

-Institutional racism describes the ways in which political and social institutions treat people differently depending on their race.
+Institutional racism describes the ways in which political, cultural and social institutions treat people differently depending on their race.
 We are documenting information about institutional racism and its effects here.

 In the United States, institutional racism makes it harder for people of color to participate in the political process.
 Most notably, voter suppression measures such as strict voter ID laws significantly reduce the number of people of color who vote, without significantly reducing the number of white people who vote, because voters of color are less likely to have valid photo ID.
 In North Carolina, for example, lawmakers specifically designed voting restrictions with the intention of disenfranchising black voters.
 Using data on racial differences in voting behavior, North Carolina lawmakers passed legislation that made the forms of voter identification disproportionately used by white people the only acceptable forms of voter identification.
 Other voter suppression measures include reducing or ending early voting and same-day voting, ending early voting on Sundays (when many black churches conduct "Souls to the Polls" voter drives), purging voter rolls, restricting the use of absentee ballots, and reducing the number of polling locations or funding for poll workers, particularly in communities of color.
 While felon disenfranchisement laws are not technically voter suppression, they also disproportionately reduce the voting power of communities of color, particularly black people.

 Responsiveness of Political Institutions